-In short, once your site is up, you'll fill the top of the customer funnel with visitors you can analyze, experiment on, and survey.
+In short, once your site is up, you fill the top of the customer funnel with visitors you can experiment on and survey.
 That's where user acquisition comes in.

 We'll learn how to professionally do it via paid ads, sales, and content marketing.